-Effects of dust storms on microwave radiation over the Taklamakan desert
+Abstract.
+Effects of dust particles on microwave radiation over the Taklamakan desert

 are studied with use of measurements from the Advanced Microwave Scanning